rr-learning/CausalWorld/docs/guide/task_setups.rst

 |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br| |br|

-CausalWorld comes with 8 task-distributions that range in difficulty from rather simple to extremely challenging.
+CausalWorld comes with 7 task-distributions that range in difficulty from rather simple to extremely challenging.
-All tasks follow a common goal formulation: Build a given 3D goal shape (visualizes in opaque green above) from a given set of building blocks.
+All tasks follow a common goal formulation: Build a given 3D goal shape (visualizes in opaque color) from a given set of building blocks.
 By default each task-distribution that is passed to the CausalWorld environment generates a fixed characteristic goal shape of this distribution with fixed initial building block poses.
-Each task-generator exposes a complete set of task-defining variables such that one can systematically change or randomize any aspect of interest during training amd evaluation.
-Each task-generator comes with a default feature vector as observation space.
+Each task-generator exposes a complete set of task-defining variables such that one can systematically change or randomize any aspect of interest during training and evaluation.
+Each task-generator comes with a default structured observations but you can also use the image observations from 3 cameras mounted on the platform if you don't want to bypass the vision component.
 Success within a given environment can be measured at any time step using the fractional volumetric overlap of the tool_blocks with the 3D goal shapes.

 .. list-table:: Table of task-generators